Ancestral lands: Enugu community leaders raise alarm over threat – The Sun Nigeria

 Fred Itua, Abuja

-Two families in Enugu State, Obangene and Anekeode in Ibagwa Nike autonomous community, have accused their traditional ruler, Igwe Emmanuel Ugwu of trying to disposes them of their ancestral lands they inherited from their fathers.
+Two families in Enugu State, Obangene and Anekeode in Ibagwa Nike autonomous community have accused their traditional ruler, Igwe Emmanuel Ugwu of trying to disposes them of the ancestral lands they inherited from their fathers.

 They have also accused him of plans to silence them, claiming that they have been under siege and have also been labeled criminals by the traditional ruler for insisting that the right thing must be done.